Eduardoiago/KeyHEX-AES/README.md

 #### AES Encryption Python Script

 The KeyHEX project is an interactive tool developed in Python that allows users to encrypt and decrypt messages using AES (Advanced Encryption Standard).
 The tool mission is to transform your message into an AES algorithm with SHA-256 in CFB mode that can only be decrypted with the encrypted code and password.
 Before encrypting your messages and links, the tool processes SubBytes, ShiftRows, MixColumns and AddRoundKey.
 Remember to use strong passwords.
-KeyHEX was an experiment to study AES encryption.
+KeyHEX was an experiment to study AES encryption and SHA-256.

 _GUI development in progress._

-## What is Cryptography?
+### What is Cryptography?

-Cryptography is the science of providing security and protection of information.
-It is used everywhere in our digital world: when you open a Web site, send an email or connect to the WiFi network.
+Cryptography is a technique used to protect information, making it unreadable to anyone who doesn't have permission to access it.
+Imagine you want to send a secret message to a friend.
+With encryption, you turn that message into a code that only your friend can understand.
+This is done using a "key", which is like a password.
+Only those who have this key can decipher the code and read the original message.
+So even if someone else intercepts the message, they won't be able to understand what is written without the correct key.
+Cryptography is widely used on the internet to protect personal data, such as passwords and bank details, ensuring that this information remains secure.

 ## AES (_Advanced Encryption Standard_).